Dining Room Table Style Guide

 Rooms to Go offers a wide range of dining table styles to fit almost any layout.
 Most people opt for a standard-height dining table for their large or mid-size dining area.
 However, tall counter- and bar-height dining tables have a smaller footprint, making them a better choice for those outfitting condos and apartments with small dining rooms.

-While bar-and counter-height tables may be the most comfortable option for tall guests, a standard-height dining table is your best bet for seating people of different body types.
+While bar-and counter-height tables may be the most comfortable option for tall guests, a standard-height dining table is your best bet.
 If you need to accommodate shorter visitors or relatives in wheelchairs, standard-height tables let you apply universal design to your dining area and ensure maximum comfort for everyone.

 Another benefit of a standard-height dining room table is that it's easier to find complementary dining room chairs.
 Of course, counter and bar stools come in a wide range of designs to suit almost any tall table.
 However, since standard-height tables are the most popular option, you're likely to find more chairs and dining benches to suit a low-profile table.